openvinotoolkit/openvino/docs/install_guides/installing-openvino-conda.md

    Congratulations!
 You have finished installing OpenVINO Runtime.

-Compiling with OpenVINO Runtime from Conda-Forge
+Compiling with OpenVINO Runtime from Conda-Forge on Linux
 ###########################################################

-When linking OpenVINO libraries from Conda, ensure that you have the necessary Conda compilers installed.
+When linking OpenVINO libraries from Conda on Linux, ensure that you have the necessary Conda compilers installed.
 To do so, run the following command in your Conda environment:

 .. code-block:: sh